pierpaolo28/pierpaolo28.github.io/about.md

                         <dt class="timeline-event" id="event01"><a>SAS Institute (Data Scientist)</a></dt>
                         <dd class="timeline-event-content" id="event01EX">
-                                <p>As part of my role at SAS, I am currently working with the Data Science team in order to help our customers solving various data-driven challenges using Cloud-based technologies and DevOps processes.
+                                <p>Effectively working in the pre-sales division in order to help SAS customers solving various data-driven challenges using Cloud-based technologies (e.g. SAS Viya, Microsoft Azure) and MLOps processes.
 SAS is a leader in data analytics with more than 40 years of experience and representing about 92% of the US Fortune 100 companies.</p>
                         </dd>

                         <dt class="timeline-event" id="event02"><a>MSc Artificial Intelligence (University of Southampton)</a></dt>